 - 3 tablespoon Maple syrup

-- Put the bottom parts of the sliced croissants into a baking dish.
+- Put the bottom parts of 6 Croissant into a baking dish.

 - Pour half the mixture on the croissants in the baking dish.
 Put the top half of the croissants on top and pour over the rest of the mixture.